On the G\"ollnitz-Gordon-Andrews identities via commutative algebra: Abstract

 \section{Abstract}

-The G\"ollnitz-Gordon-Andrews identities generalize the partition identities discovered independently by H. G\"ollnitz and B. Gordon.
-In this article, we present a commutative algebra proof of the G\"ollnitz-Gordon-Andrews identities.
-More generally, we establish a family of identities, the special cases of which are the G\"ollnitz-Gordon-Andrews identities.
-In the proof, we relate the generating functions associated with these identities to the Hilbert-Poincar\'e series of suitably constructed graded algebras.
+The G\"ollnitz-Gordon-Andrews identities generalize the classical partition identities discovered independently by H. G\"ollnitz and B. Gordon.
+These are Rogers-Ramanujan-type identities involving generating functions of partitions satisfying certain kinds of difference conditions on the one hand and infinite periodic products on the other.
+In 2021, Afsharijoo provided a commutative algebra proof of the Rogers-Ramanujan-Gordon identities.
+Building on Afsharijoo's approach, we investigate the G\"ollnitz-Gordon-Andrews identities using techniques from commutative algebra.
+More generally, we establish a broader family of identities, of which the G\"ollnitz-Gordon-Andrews identities arise as special cases.
+Our approach interprets the associated generating functions in terms of Hilbert-Poincar\'e series of suitably constructed graded algebras, providing the first commutative algebra framework for these identities.